Aiven-Open/klaw/CONTRIBUTING.md

 🎉 First off: Thank you for your interest in contributing to our project 🥳

 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.
-GitHubs Open Source guides have a great source about ways to [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).
+GitHub Open Source guides have a great source about ways to [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/).

 Please read through this document before submitting any issues or pull requests.
 This ensures all parties have all the necessary information to respond to your bug report or contribution.

 ## Content

 - [❤️ Code of Conduct](#code-of-conduct)
 - [Opening an issue](#opening-an-issue)